calvo-jp/sfui-exploration/README.md

   - `DatePicker`
   - `RangeDatePicker`

-- Design new components in a `chakra-ish` way. eg
+- Design new components in a `chakra-ish` way. eg for a custom `Select` component

   ```tsx
   function Component() {